 4. Three Letters of Recommendation – Provide email addresses for referees, who will be asked to submit letters through a confidential online link.

-5. Portfolio – Applicants are required to attach 20 examples of recent work and provide title, date, materials, and dimension for each image/file uploaded.
+5. Portfolio – Applicants may attach 20 examples of recent work and provide title, date, materials, and dimension for each image/file uploaded.
 Instructions on acceptable file types will be provided during the upload process in Slideroom.
 See below for “tips for putting together a great portfolio.”

 6. Application fee – $85 application fee is collected directly through Slideroom via credit or debit card.
 We are unable to grant requests for application fee waivers.

 7. Official Transcripts – Official transcripts from each college or university attended, regardless of whether or not a degree has been granted, are required as part of the application process.
 Official transcripts are to be sent directly to the Academy by the college or university: Registrar, Cranbrook Academy of Art, 39221 Woodward Avenue, P.O.
-Box 801, Bloomfield Hills, MI 48303-0801 (email@example.com for electronic transcripts).
+Box 801, Bloomfield Hills, MI 48303-0801 (email@example.com for electronic transcripts that are sent directly to us by your college or university).
 Transcripts from foreign schools must be translated into English.
 Note: The Academy reserves the right to determine the validity of any degree submitted as a requirement of admission.
 The applicant must bear the cost if it is necessary to secure the services of an outside credentials evaluator.

 Instructions for Using Slideroom